chkim823/chkim823/README.md

 # Hello, I'm Chae! 👋
-### I am a third-year undergrad studying Computer Science and Music, with a minor in Mathematics, at Case Western Reserve University.
+### I am a third-year undergrad studying Computer Science and Music with a minor in Mathematics at Case Western Reserve University.
 Welcome to my GitHub profile :)

 (Check out my [LinkedIn profile](https://www.linkedin.com/in/chkim0820/) to see what I'm up to...)